What is general insurance?

 To satisfy the unique insurance needs of New Zealand farmers we are pleased to be able to offer specialist insurance plans for the agricultural sector.

 If your farm is hit by a disaster such as a fire, flood, tornado, earthquake or snowstorm, the right insurance package can help you get back to the business of farming.

 We understand the potential for legal liabilities and loss of farm income and we can tailor your insurance to fit the unique requirements of your farm.
-Whether it's insurance for farm assets and vehicles, farmer's liability and interruption, machinery breakdown or your home, contents, private motor, boat - AMP Agriplan can cover it.
+Whether it's insurance for farm assets and vehicles, farmer's liability and interruption, machinery breakdown or your home, contents, private motor, boat – we can help you cover it.

-Agriplan can even provide for your livestock, farm dogs and horses.
+We can even arrange cover for your livestock, farm dogs and horses.